-Ultrafast transient absorption methods and their multidimensional extensions are currently well-developed approaches to study electronic and structural dynamics of optoelectronic nanosystems like organic, organic-inorganic hybrid or quantum-dot photovoltaic devices, biological light-conversion systems or electrochemical cells.
-Some successful examples include elucidation of charge separation and transport pathways in organic materials,1-6 observation of structural ^{7,8} and vibrational 9 dynamics as well as elucidation of correlation of multiple excited states and coherent phenomena involved.^{10,11} The essence of the approach comes down to using a sequence of two or more sub-picosecond optical pulses.
+Tltrafast transient absorption (TA) methods and their multidimensional extensions are currently well-developed approaches to study electronic and structural dynamics of optoelectronic nanosystems like organic, organic-inorganic hybrid or quantum dot photovoltaic devices, biological light conversion systems, or electrochemical cells.
+Some successful examples include elucidation of charge separation and transport pathways in organic materials, 1-6 observation of structural 7,8 and vibrational dynamics, as well as elucidation of correlation of multiple excited states and coherent phenomena involved.
+10,11 The essence of the approach comes down to using a sequence of two or more subpicosecond optical pulses.
 First, pump pulse(s) bring the system into the excited state, leading to the modulation of the system's optical properties.
-These photoinduced changes affect the probe pulse(s) intensity, as they pass through the sample.
-Therefore, the detection of the out-coupled probe field as a function of delay between pump and probe pulses provides an opportunity to resolve the dynamics of the optoelectronic system in time.
+These photoinduced changes affect the probe pulse(s) intensity as they pass through the sample.
+Therefore, the detection of the outcoupled probe field as a function of delay between pump and probe pulses provides an opportunity to resolve the dynamics of the optoelectronic system

-Despite the long history of development and a broad choice of particular technique modifications, most varieties of transient absorption (TA) methods suffer from a range of limitations when applied to optoelectronic systems and devices:
+Despite the long history of development and a broad choice of particular technique modifications, most varieties of TA methods suffer from a range of limitations when applied to optoelectronic systems and devices:

 (i) At low excitation pulse energies, the photoinduced modulation in optical properties can be small and insufficient to provide a detectable variation in optical density.
 To tackle this problem, high pump intensities are usually used to boost the signal, which typically scales linearly with the excitation intensity.
 However, this may cause photodegradation.
-It was also proven that high photon fluxes are unsuitable for some optoelecronic materials and devices that should be studied at 'working condition' illumination.^{12,13} Finally, multi-step absorption to higher-lying states at moderate fluence may display apparent linear intensity behaviour, but lead to unexpected population products.14
+It was also proven that high photon fluxes are unsuitable for some optoelectronic materials and devices that should be studied at "working condition" illumination.
+12,13 Finally, multistep absorption to higher-lying states at moderate fluence may display apparent linear intensity behavior but lead to unexpected population products.11

-(ii) The observed variations of optical properties are broad and featureless, and can be similar for different photoexcited states, complicating the interpretation of the results.
-Also the optical cross-sections of some transition can be much weaker compared to the others, making the signatures of the most important processes (for example charge dynamics that determine device performance) hidden behind other trivial but strong spectroscopic responses.15

-(iii) The detection scheme in any transient absorption technique requires outcoupling of probe light.
-This makes these methods of limited use for samples with high optical density in the probe region and for certain types of device.
-In addition, highly scattering samples are inaccessible for one-color TA-type experiments unless sophisticated techniques like phase cycling 16 or double modulation 17.

-(iv) Due to the all-optical detection nature, the spatial resolution of TA methods is limited by the size of the probe beam.
-Therefore, even in optical microscopy configurations the typical dimension of resolved features cannot reach below a few hundred nm, which may be insufficient for nanomaterial characterization.
+- (ii) The observed variations of optical properties are broad and featureless and can be similar for different photoexcited states, complicating the interpretation of the results.
+Also, the optical cross sections of some transition can be much weaker compared to the others, making the signatures of the most important processes (for example, charge dynamics that determine device performance) hidden behind other trivial but strong spectroscopic responses.15 - (iii) The detection scheme in any TA technique requires outcoupling of probe light.
+This makes these methods of limited use for samples with high optical density in the probe region and for certain types of devices.
+In addition, highly scattered samples are inaccessible for one-color TA-type experiments unless for sophisticated techniques like phase cycling 16 or double modulation.
+17 - (iv) Due to the all-optical detection nature, the spatial resolution of TA methods is limited by the size of the probe beam.
+Therefore, even in optical microscopy configurations, the typical dimension of resolved features cannot reach below a few hundred nanometers, which may be insufficient for nanomaterial characterization.

-Transient absorption spectroscopy, therefore, is an effective and well-developed tool to address charge dynamics in model systems like solutions or homogeneous films.
-However, all the restrictions mentioned above make this method of limited use for addressing time-resolved dynamics in optoelectronic devices and functional systems at working conditions.
+TA spectroscopy, therefore, is an effective and well-developed tool to address charge dynamics in model systems like solutions or homogeneous films.
+However, all of the restrictions mentioned above make this method of limited use for addressing time-resolved dynamics in optoelectronic devices and functional systems at working conditions.